-Cheshire Hardcastle, B.A.
+Cheshire Hardcastle, M.S.

 Cheshire Hardcastle is a graduate student at the University of Florida in the Department of Clinical and Health Psychology.
 Cheshire graduated Summa cum laude from the University of Cincinnati in 2013 with a B.A. in psychology.
 Cheshire then worked at the Stanford Research Institution (SRI) researching alcoholism and HIV.
 Cheshire then earned her Master’s in Neuroimaging for Clinical and Cognitive Neuroscience from the University of Manchester in Manchester, England.
 Her thesis involved researching certain imaging methods to measure cerebral blood perfusion in an elderly population.
 Cheshire is currently in the neuropsychology track, where she works under the membership of Dr. Catherine Price.